-[ read time < 90 seconds + VIDEO ]
+[ read time ~3 minutes + VIDEOs ]

-Squatting is an essential part of life.
+Squats are an essential part of life.
 Sitting down on a couch, getting out of a car, and rising from a chair all involve squatting.

 Most people with hip or knee pain can squat without pain if the squat becomes easy enough.

-Rather than eliminate squatting altogether, I determine how much of their body weight they can squat without pain during or afterwards.
+When I'm working with clients, I determine how much of their body weight they can squat without pain during or afterwards.
 I use a Variable Incline Plane to measure their Squat Load Tolerance:

 After I’ve identified a person’s Squat Load Tolerance, I can more accurately recommend what exercises and activities to temporarily avoid, and what specific exercises to perform.